zowe/docs-site/docs/user-guide/ze-profiles.md

 ## Use Base Profile and Token with Existing Profiles

-As a Zowe user, you can leverage the base profile functionality to access multiple Zowe services instantly.
+As a Zowe user, you can leverage the base profile functionality to access multiple services through Single Sign-on.
 Base profiles enable you to authenticate via Zowe API Mediation Layer.
 You can use base profiles with more than one service profile.
+For more information, see [Base Profiles](https://docs.zowe.org/stable/user-guide/cli-usingcli.html#base-profiles).

 Before you log in and connect your service profile, ensure that you have [Zowe CLI](https://docs.zowe.org/stable/user-guide/cli-installcli.html) v6.16 or higher installed.

-For more information, see [Base Profiles](https://docs.zowe.org/stable/user-guide/cli-usingcli.html#base-profiles).
+### Access services through API ML with SSO

 Connect your service profile with a base profile and token.